squid-cache/squid-cache.github.io/Features/AddonHelpers.rst

   || tag=... || reserved ||
   || ttl=... || reserved ||
   || *_=... || Key names ending in (_) are reserved for local administrators use. ||

+ {i} This interface will also accept responses in the syntax delivered by [[Features/StoreUrlRewrite|Store URL-rewrite]] feature helpers written for [[Squid-2.7]].
+However thst syntax is deprecated and such helpers should be upgraded as soon as possible to use this Store-ID syntax.

 ## end storeid protocol